Roshan54321/Roshan54321/README.md

 - 👋 Hi, I’m @Roshan54321
-- 👀 I’m interested in web, app development,
+- 👀 I’m interested in web, web-app development,
-- 🌱 I’m currently learning web,
 - 💞️ I’m looking to collaborate on designing, development,
 - 📫 How to reach me -> roshanneupane54321@gmail.com